 Fact 7: According to the Global Fashion Agenda, 26 percent of business owners surveyed believe that “low consumer willingness to pay a premium for sustainable products” was the greatest barrier for them to become more sustainable.

 Fact 8: …But consumer attitudes for ethical fashion are increasingly favorable.
-Sixty percent of millennials say they want to shop more “sustainably.”
+Seventy-one percent of millennials prioritize sustainability over brand names while shopping.

 Fact 9: Many brands are moving to more sustainable production methods.
 As of May 2018, 12.5 percent of the global fashion market has pledged to make changes by 2020.

 Fact 10: The clothing brand Patagonia was the first to make polyester fleece out of plastic bottles.

 Fact 11: Cotton, a popular material in clothing, requires high levels of water and pesticides, which cause issues in developing countries.

 Fact 12: About 8,000 synthetic chemicals are used in the fashion manufacturing process — yet only 16 are approved by the Environmental Protection Agency.